-Any ride of about an hour or more, or 60 miles or more, is typically considered long-distance endurance cycling.
+Any ride of 60 miles or more is typically considered long-distance endurance cycling.
 Many people do endurance cycling to prepare for cross-country events, train for an event, or boost their overall endurance.
 Many people also just enjoy it and complete long-distance rides for fun!

 Whichever camp you find yourself in, Vingo is a great way to complete long-distance rides indoors with any type of setup.
 You can explore exciting, new places all over the world and even ride with friends virtually!

 Why is it important to eat high-energy foods during endurance rides (long-distance rides)?

 Long-term endurance cycling is a great way to stay in shape, but nutrition is critical to keep your body adequately fueled before, during, and after the ride.
 During long stretches of aerobic exercise like cycling, your body needs the energy to keep moving.
 If you don’t eat properly during your long-distance bike rides, you’ll crash, and your cycling performance will also suffer.

 Although it’s relatively easy to prepare and eat high-energy foods at home, eating them on the go while riding a bicycle is an entirely different story!
 Finding portable, healthy, and high-energy solutions can be challenging, but it’s key to keeping your body energized for your long-distance and endurance rides.